Improving Both Domain Robustness and Domain Adaptability in Machine Translation: Results

-\textbf{Domain Robustness}.
-Tables~\ref{tab:en2de_res_domain_robustness} and~\ref{tab:en2zh_res_domain_robustness} show the domain robustness of the models.
-As we can see, the word-level domain mixing model shows the best domain robustness compared with other models both in seen and unseen domains.
-In addition, the traditional meta-learning approach without fine-tuning is even worse than the standard transformer model.
-Note this setup differs from the previous work \citep{sharaf-etal-2020-meta, Zhan_Liu_Wong_Chao_2021} because we included the $\mathcal{D}_{\text {meta-train }}$ data to the vanilla system to insure all systems in the table use the same training data.
-Interestingly, the translation quality in the \emph{WMT} domain decreases with the increasing robustness in other domains.
-We speculate this might be due overfiting of the vanilla system to the WMT domain.
+\paragraph{Domain Robustness.} As seen in Table~\ref{tab:en2de_res_domain_robustness} and Table~\ref{tab:en2zh_res_domain_robustness}, \md shows the best domain robustness compared with other models both in seen and unseen domains.
+In addition, the traditional meta-learning approach (Meta-MT, Meta-Curriculum) without fine-tuning is even worse than the standard transformer model in seen domains.
+This phenomenon is our motivation for improving the robustness of traditional meta-learning based approach.
+In other words, we cannot be sure whether the improvement of the meta-based method is due to the domain adaptability of meta-learning or the robustness of the teacher model.
+Note this setup differs from the previous work \citep{sharaf-etal-2020-meta, Zhan_Liu_Wong_Chao_2021} because we included the $\mathcal{D}_{\text {meta-train }}$ data to the vanilla system to insure all systems in the table use the same training data.\footnote{We also confirmed with \citet{Zhan_Liu_Wong_Chao_2021} via email that they did not deduplicate the corpus, which is another reason for the difference between our results and their results.} Interestingly, the translation quality in the \emph{WMT} domain is also improved which is different than \cite{Zhan_Liu_Wong_Chao_2021}.
+They explain that their methods achieve maximum robustness on the \emph{WMT} domain, while our results demonstrate that our model can further improve robustness even when trained on the same domain as the pre-trained model.

-\textbf{Domain Adaptability}.
-Tables~\ref{tab:en2de_res_domain_adapt} and~\ref{tab:en2zh_res_domain_adaptbility} show the domain adaptability of the models.
-We observe that, the traditional meta-learning approach show high adaptability to unseen domains but fails on seen domains due to limited domain robustness.
+\paragraph{Domain Adaptability.} From Tables~\ref{tab:en2de_res_domain_adapt} and~\ref{tab:en2zh_res_domain_adaptbility}, we observe that the traditional meta-learning approach shows high adaptability to unseen domains but fails on seen domains due to limited domain robustness.
 In contrast, \md shows its domain adaptability both in seen and unseen domains, and maintains the domain robustness simultaneously.
-One interesting observation is that \md does not improve much on seen domains after finetuning, because the meta-learning model without finetuning is already strong enough due to the domain robustness of word-level domain mixing.
+Compared with \md, the traditional meta-learning approach show more improvement between the \emph{w/o FT} model and \emph{FT} model.
+For example, \emph{Meta-MT} and \emph{Meta-Curriculum (LM)} obtains $1.32$ and $2.19$ BLEU score improvement after finetuning on the \emph{ECB} domain; improvement from \emph{\md} only got $0.55$.
+This phenomenon meets our expectations since \emph{\md} without finetuning is already strong enough due to the domain robustness of word-level domain mixing.
+In other words, the improvement of the traditional meta-learning approach is to some extent due to the unrobustness of the model.